a-kalinin/toast-me/README.md

 * `message` - message to show in toast,
 * `options` - toast customization options,
 * `action` - some action button options.

+Returns instance of ToastMeClass.
+You can learn method of it [here]()

 #### Message argument